 - If you want to gain access to a specific item type or a brief cognitive ability measure, please fill in the registration form (after registering yourself on this website, i.e. the step above, as your login info will be required).
 Please allow up to one week for us to process your registration.
 There is no automatic notification of the process result.
-Please come back later and check out whether your application has been approved or not.
-Sorry for any inconvenience.
+Please come back later and check if you can access the item types section, where you will find all ICAR measures available, if your application has been approved.
+Sorry for the inconvenience.

 - If you want to collaborate or develop your own item type, please contact the ICAR core team at firstname.lastname@example.org.

 If not specified by authors of specific item types, you are encouraged to acknowledge the ICAR project by citing our website: The International Cognitive Ability Resource Team (2014). http://icar-project.com/.

 - Prof. William Revelle and Dr. David Condon from Northwestern University, United States